shadowalker77/wp7progressbar/README.md

 progressBar.hideProgressBar();
 ```
 # Extra Feature
-You can use these progress bars for api calls easly.
+You can use these progress bars for api calls easily.
 How?

    - Parallel API call:
 In case of parallel api call, if you call showProgressBar() method x times, you have to call hideProgressBar() method x times as well.
 So progress bar will continue to show until you call exactly x time.